mikeeq/mbp-fedora/README.md

 - @roadrunner2 - thanks for SPI (touchbar) driver
 - @aunali1 - thanks for ArchLinux Kernel CI
 - @ppaulweber - thanks for keyboard and Macbook Air patches
+- @AdityaGarg8 - thanks for support and upkeeping kernel patches